redis/docs/content/integrate/redisvl/overview/install.md

 $ pip install redisvl[dev]  # install dev dependencies
 ```

-If you use ZSH, remember to escape the brackets:
+If you use Zsh, remember to escape the brackets:

 ```bash
 $ pip install redisvl\[all\]
 ```

-This library supports the use of hiredis, so you can also install by running:
+This library supports the use of [hiredis](https://redis.com/lp/hiredis/), so you can also install RedisVL by running:

 ```bash
 pip install redisvl[hiredis]